HEnquist/camillagui-backend/README.md

 This is the server part of CamillaGUI, a web-based GUI for CamillaDSP.

+This version works with CamillaDSP 0.4.0 and up.

 The complete GUI is made up of two parts:
 - a frontend based on React: https://reactjs.org/
 - a backend based on AIOHTTP: https://docs.aiohttp.org/en/stable/